-Carpal tunnel syndrome appears to be common among professional computer users, especially data entry and typists.
-The repetitive use of the mouse and the forceful wrist and finger use are identified as the cause of CTS especially in people who have to use the computer and perform repetitive movements daily.
+Carpal tunnel syndrome is common among office workers, professional gamers, and other people who spend a lot of their time typing, writing, and using a computer mouse.
+The repetitive use of the mouse and the forceful wrist and finger movements are identified as one of the main causes of CTS, especially in people who have to use the computer and perform repetitive movements daily.

 When talking about CTS, the problem resides in the structure of the carpal tunnel.
 The carpal tunnel can have two main structures: a large cross-sectional area and a small cross-sectional area.
 People with a small cross-sectional are genetically more likely to develop CTS due to an easier compression of the nerve caused by the little space in their wrist.
-A period of break from the repetitive work is suggested to cause an improvement in the symptoms that are usual when CTS is present.
+A period of break from the repetitive work is suggested to cause an improvement in the symptoms that occur when CTS is present.

 Aspects besides genetics

 In a study by Harris-Adamson et al. (2013), they assessed that few factors, besides the genetic aspects, increase the risk of developing the syndrome.
 These factors are body mass index, being a woman, and older age.
 Women are more at risk of developing carpal tunnel syndrome as, genetically, they have a smaller cross-sectional area than men.
 But this does not exclude the possibility for men also to develop CTS.